ritza-co/speakeasy-developer-docs/mcp/installing-mcp-servers/index.md

 #### Open the Claude settings

 Start by accessing the Claude settings through the main menu.
-On macOS, click **Claude** and select **Settings...** from the menu bar.
+On macOS, click **Claude -> Settings...** from the menu bar.
 On Windows, access the settings through the application menu.

 #### Access the developer configuration in Claude

-Navigate to the **Developer** section in the left sidebar of the settings window.
+Navigate to the **Developer** section in the left sidebar of the **Settings** window.
 Click **Edit Config** to open the MCP configuration file.
 This will create or open the configuration file at the following location:

 - **In macOS**: `~/Library/Application Support/Claude/claude_desktop_config.json`
 - **In Windows**: `%APPDATA%\Claude\claude_desktop_config.json`

 #### Add the GitHub MCP Server configuration for Claude

-Replace the file contents with this configuration, substituting your actual GitHub personal access token:
+Replace the file content with the following configuration, substituting your actual GitHub personal access token:

 ```json
 {